FAQs - Outlook / Office 365 Deployment Desktop Software

-3. How do I deploy the software on a PC shared by multiple users, a Remote Desktop Server ([RDS server] formerly called Terminal server) or a Citrix environment?
+3. How do I deploy the software on a PC shared by multiple users (Thin Client), a Remote Desktop Server ([RDS server] formerly called Terminal server) or a Citrix environment?

 There are two ways in which the Outlook / Office 365 Deployment Tool can be used in a Remote Desktop environment:

 - Administrator installation – one install for all users on each server